Discover folk - the CRM for people-powered businesses

 1. Import your data into your new CRM

-Transitioning to a new CRM involves importing your existing data.
-Begin by exporting your data as a CSV file from your current CRM.
-Properly importing your data ensures a seamless transition and maintains the continuity of your client relationships and project details.
+Transitioning to a new CRM with a 20-50 person team involves carefully importing your existing data.
+Begin by consolidating and exporting your data as CSV files from your current systems.
+Properly importing your data ensures a seamless transition for your entire team and maintains the continuity of client relationships and project details across all departments.

 2. Create your first pipeline

-Once your data is imported, the next step is to create your first pipeline.
-In the context of an engineering firm, this pipeline should reflect the stages of your project lifecycle.
+Once your data is imported, create your first pipeline that reflects how your 20-50 person team collaborates.
+For engineering firms, this pipeline should reflect the stages of your project lifecycle with clear visibility for relevant team members.
 Common stages might include Initial Consultation, Proposal Sent, Design Phase, Construction Phase, and Project Completion.
-Customizing these stages to fit your firm's workflow will help in tracking project progress and managing client interactions more effectively.
+Customizing these stages to fit your firm's departmental workflow will help track project progress and manage client interactions more effectively across your team.

 3. Onboard your team

-Successful CRM implementation hinges on team adoption.
-Conduct comprehensive onboarding sessions to familiarize your team with the new CRM system.
-Highlight key features, demonstrate how to use the platform for daily tasks, and provide resources for ongoing support.
-Encouraging your team to embrace the CRM will lead to better data management, improved client relationships, and enhanced project efficiency.
+Successful CRM implementation for teams of 20-50 people hinges on comprehensive team adoption.
+Conduct departmental onboarding sessions to familiarize different groups within your team with the new CRM system.
+Highlight key features relevant to each role, demonstrate how to use the platform for daily collaborative tasks, and provide ongoing support resources.
+Encouraging your entire team to embrace the CRM will lead to better data management, improved client relationships, and enhanced project efficiency across your growing firm.

 The 5 best CRMs for engineering firms